Chorltonville: Management of the estate

 To fund this work, all residents are liable for a levy (£155 in 2008) above the council tax paid to Manchester City Council.

 Cultural associations

 In May 1964, Granada Television broadcast Blues and Gospel Train, a programme featuring Muddy Waters, Sister Rosetta Tharpe and other musicians touring with the American Folk Blues Festival, at a railway station called "Chorltonville".
 The programme was in fact filmed at the nearby disused Wilbraham Road railway station.
 In 2008 the estate was used in location filming for the BBC drama series Survivors, as the home of Abby and David Grant.

-South Drive was also the location of Fitz's family home, in the ITV drama Cracker.
+South Drive was also the location of Fitz's family home, in the ITV crime drama Cracker.